Snapshot of outcomes related to the HCPC’s education function for the 2017-18 academic year

 - Concerns process

 All figures gathered relate to work where we carried out an assessment of a programme in the 2017–18 academic year.
-Where outcomes were finalised in the following accademic year, we've included these in the data set due to the timing of the assessments being carried out.
+Where outcomes were finalised in the following academic year, we've included these in the data set due to the timing of the assessments being carried out.

 Most sources of data count assessments carried out on an individual programme basis (rather than at case level).